Risk Factors Dashboard

 Griffon is exposed to product liability and warranty claims.

 Griffon is subject to product liability and warranty claims in the ordinary course of business, including with respect to former businesses now included within discontinued operations.
 These claims relate to the conformity of its products with required specifications, and to alleged or actual defects in Griffon’s products (or in end-products in which Griffon’s products were a component part) that cause damage to property or persons.
-There can be no assurance that the frequency and severity of product liability claims brought against Griffon will not increase, which claims can be brought either by an injured customer of an end product manufacturer who used one of Griffon's products as a component or by a direct purchaser.
+There can be no assurance that the frequency and severity of product liability claims brought against Griffon will not increase, which claims can be brought either by an injured customer of an end product manufacturer who used one of Griffon's products as a component, or by a direct purchaser.
 There is also no assurance that the number and value of warranty claims will not increase as compared to historical claim rates, or that Griffon's warranty reserve at any particular time is sufficient.
 No assurance can be given that indemnification from customers or coverage under insurance policies will be adequate to cover future product liability claims against Griffon; for example, product liability insurance typically does not cover claims for punitive damages.
 Warranty claims are typically not covered by insurance at all.
 Product liability insurance can be expensive, difficult to maintain and may be unobtainable in the future on acceptable terms.
 The amount and scope of any insurance coverage may be inadequate if a product liability claim is successfully asserted.
+Furthermore, if any significant claims are made, the business and related financial condition of Griffon may be adversely affected by negative publicity.
 Furthermore, if any significant claims are made, the business and the related financial condition of Griffon may be adversely affected by negative publicity.

 Griffon has been, and may in the future be, subject to claims and liabilities under environmental laws and regulations.